System Generation (OS): Options

 For MVT (either TYPE=MVT or TYPE=M65MP) with TSO, the TSOGEN macro plays the same role as GENERATE.
 Either macros analyzes the options specified on the previous macro calls and punches the Stage 2 job stream.

-The Stage 2 jobstream uses a variety of utilities, including the assembler and linkage editor.

 This process is now obsolete; it was initially replaced by the use of SMP/E, IOCP and MVSCP, then later by SMP/E and Hardware Configuration Definition (HCD).